conterra/mapapps-geoprocessing/src/main/js/bundles/dn_geoprocessing/README.md

 | Property            | Type   | Possible Values | Default  | Description                                            |
 |---------------------|--------|-----------------|----------|--------------------------------------------------------|
 | supportEmailAddress | String | Any String      | ```""``` | Contact email provided in widget if GP execution fails |

+### Customize widget configuration

+To customize the appearance of the widget, use the widgetRole _geoprocessingParameterWidget_.

+More information about customizing a widget can be found here: https://docs.conterra.de/en/mapapps/latest/apps/configuring-apps/layout.html#customize-widgets